cohenchris/webserver_honeypot/README.md

   - 200, 301, 400, 401, 403, 403.6, 404, 405, 413, 414, 500, 501, 504, 505

 - Logging
-  - Uses remote SQL database for later analysis
+  - Uses MySQL database for later analysis
   - Able to define trusted IPs in `vars/database_api.py`

 - Blacklisting
-  - User-defined text file to add custom IPs (`vars/blacklist.txt`)
+  - User-editable text file to add custom IPs to ban (`vars/blacklist.txt`)
-  - Python script to scan the remote SQL database and blacklist IPs that have requested the same URI 10+ times in 3 seconds
+  - Python script scans the MySQL database and blacklist IPs that have requested the same URI 10+ times in 3 seconds
-    - `vars/update_blacklist.py` is run automatically
+    - `vars/update_blacklist.py` runs and will ban IPs automatically
   - HTTP Response Code **403.6** used for telling client that IP has been banned

 - Lures attackers
-  - Fake SSL server keys and certificates located in the server
+  - Fake SSL server keys and certificates located in the server root directory
+    - Looks like a vulnerability to attackers
-  - Fake README.md, python webserver, keys, and server icons files in root directory
+  - Fake Python webserver and README.md located in the server root directory
     - Makes it look like the web server is inadvertently serving the parent directory of the root